-First 4-8 Weeks After Infusion
+Weeks 1-8 After Infusion

-WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES PLANNING AFTER INFUSION FOR OUTPATIE NTS Does my caregiver understand what side effects to look out for?
-Does my caregiver understand who to call at all times of the day if we notice a side effect?
-Does my caregiver understand when a side effect requires hospital admission?
-What is my plan for getting to the CAR T center or hospital if side effects arise?
-Do we need to take a train, taxi or rideshare?
+WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES PLANNING AFTER INFUSION FOR OUTPATIE NTS Ensure my caregiver understands what side effects to look out for.
+Confirm my caregiver understands who to call at all times of the day if we notice a side effect.
+Verify my caregiver understands when a side effect requires hospital admission.
+Figure out my plan for getting to the CAR T center or hospital if side effects arise.
+Do we need to take a shuttle, taxi or rideshare?
 Can we drive there?
 How much and where is parking?
 Take a picture of your wallet card to show new health care providers if you experience side effects.
 Emergency contacts, medical team contacts and personal health information can also be entered and used on your phone apps.
-PLANNING AFTER INFUSION FOR EVERYON E Who can my caregiver turn to for support after the CAR T infusion?
-My caregiver should re-read information and re-watch videos about CAR T side effects to be reminded that even very severe side effects can be managed, although it may require admission to ICU.
+PLANNING AFTER INFUSION FOR EVERYON E Identify who my caregiver can turn to for support after the CAR T infusion.
+My caregiver should re-read information and re-watch videos about CAR T side